-Stourbridge-born, she played for the local club, based in Stourton, from 2004-06 and appeared at age group level for Worcester before stepping up to the senior squad at Sixways three years ago.
-She said: “Tom Cowdale, an England Deaf player, is my coach and mentor, along with my father Keith, who played National League basketball and ran for Birchfield Harriers.
-I have also been inspired by Worcester’s coaches and first team squad.”
+Lydia’s first rugby experience was at the age of 11 in the South Staffordshire Tag tournament for Blakeley Heath Primary School.
+She later attended Ounsdale High in Wombourne and King Edward VI College in her home town of Stourbridge.
+She played for the local club, based in Stourton, from 2004-06 and appeared at age group level for Worcester before stepping up to the senior squad at Sixways three years ago.
+She credits Tom Cowdale, her partner and an England Deaf player, as one of her mentors along with father Keith, who played National League basketball and ran for Birchfield Harriers.